 On a sadder note, the death of a spouse or another family member may also necessitate important estate planning changes.
 Usually, changes are needed if one of your appointees becomes unavailable and a new appointee must be designated to serve in an important role such as successor trustee or executor in Florida.

-3. Your Changing Needs Impact Your Florida Estate Plan
+3. Your Changing Needs May Require Estate Planning Updates in Florida

 Aging often brings changes in one’s ability to care for themselves and these changes may necessitate important updates to your estate plan.
 For example, if you’ve created a revocable living trust and are serving as your own trustee, an amendment may be needed to appoint your successor, either temporarily or permanently, in the event you are unable to manage your own affairs.